mkawalec/manifold/README.md

 ### How to get it working

-You need to have docker and fig installed, then:
+You need to have docker and docker-compose installed, then:

-    sudo npm install -g foreman mariner
+    sudo npm install -g foreman mariner nodemon make init
-    make init

 And fire up the interface and the server.
 In two separate terminals